Amy M. Burns

 In the Mood by Glenn Miller

-This new play-along video is from the video recording by Staff Sgt.
+This play-along video is from the video recording by Staff Sgt.
 Anthony Pocetti and audio recording by Staff Sgt.
 Ricky Furr.
 The song is performed by The United States Army Field Band, America's Big Band, The Jazz Ambassadors.
 I adore this recording and their performance and wanted to celebrate it for Jazz Appreciation Month (JAM).

 Glenn Miller's "In the Mood" is a classic big band jazz instrumental that was first recorded in 1939.
 It has since become one of the most recognizable and popular songs of the swing era.
 "In the Mood" has been covered by numerous artists and featured in many movies and TV shows, making it a classic that continues to inspire and entertain music lovers around the world.